Meet The ProMusica Arizona Management Team

 Artistic Director/Principal Conductor

-Patti lived in Australia from 2004 to 2012 where she was a featured soloist with Australian Music Events, sang numerous recitals and concerts, was vocal teacher for the Opera Scholars Australia young-artist program, and was the Conductor of the Murray Conservatorium Choir and the Murray Conservatorium Youth Choir.
+In Australia from 2004-2012, Ms. Graetz was a featured soloist with Australian Music Events, sang recitals and concerts, was vocal teacher for the Opera Scholars Australia young-artist program, and was Conductor of the Murray Conservatorium Choir and the Murray Conservatorium Youth Choir.

 Executive Director